Password management & security: the do’s & don’ts

 KeePass is a free, open source, light-weight and easy-to-use password manager.
 There are versions for Windows, Linux, Mac OS X, and mobile devices.
 For a portable solution you can take anywhere, you can even run it on a USB stick!

 Password management tools are also built into some security packages, like Norton 360 from Symantec, and often into laptops as well.

 5. Do change your passwords

-A good security policy is to change passwords regularly; in fact in high-security applications (such as the Government) passwords are only allowed to be used once before a new one is issued.
-Although this is a little excessive for most businesses, changing your password maybe every few months might be a good idea.
+A good security policy is to change passwords often.
+In fact in high-security applications (such as the Government) passwords are only allowed to be used once.
+Then they issue a new one.
+This is excessive for most businesses, but changing your password every few months is a good idea.
 Using a password management package also means that you’ll never have to rely on remembering these either.

 6. Turn on two-factor authentication

 Two-factor authentication means that a user needs more than just a password to log-in, usually a physical device is required too.
 This means that even if a password is stolen an unscrupulous user cannot log in.

 The second form of verification can be a code generator app on your phone (Google, Facebook), an SMS which is sent with a one-time code (Microsoft) or in the case of many banks there is a specific code generating device.
 In enterprise, Vasco Keys are commonplace.
 YubiKeys are an option to consider too.